 The next section in our Templates is for a ✏️ Task Description.
 This is where you'll include things like the essay prompt, research topic or case description, as well as any other requirements for students.
 For example, students may need to access a minimum number of resources or consider specific theories in their analysis.
 The best way to communicate this information is through a list of requirements.
 Try to begin instructions with verbs (e.g. discuss, analyse, evaluate) that set expectations for students.

-We'd recommend keeping content in the section high level, and unpacking instructions further through the ✅ Checklist (discussed further below) or an additional resource.
+We'd recommend keeping content in this section high level, and unpacking instructions further through the ✅ Checklist (discussed further below) or an additional resource.
 This way, you can support students to develop skills appropriately, without making assumptions of prior knowledge.
 For example, consider what it means to 'evaluate' or 'reflect' in the context of your task, and prompt students with questions to draw out the appropriate thinking.
 You'll see examples of this in our Checklists.

 For most assessments, you'll find yourself wanting to share extra resources with students — things like marking rubrics, library guides and useful website links.
 They're an ideal way to supplement varying levels of student knowledge, which can prevent proper engagement when not addressed.
 With Cadmus, you can easily attach files and links to your instructions in the Resources section.